SimplifyJobs/Summer2025-Internships/README.md

 Welcome back!
 This repository is your go-to resource for sharing and keeping track of software, tech, computer science, project management, and quantitative internships for **Summer 2024**.
 The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

-:warning: **Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:.**
+>:warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:

-For valuable tips on navigating the internship process, be sure to check out [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.
+>For valuable tips on navigating the internship process, be sure to check out our guide [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.

-🙏 **We extend our heartfelt gratitude to all our amazing contributors who make this list possible!** 🙏
+### 🙏 We extend our heartfelt gratitude to all our amazing contributors who make this list possible! 🙏

 >Contributing is now easier than ever!
 Review the new guidelines [here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md) and start contributing today!